llmrb/llm/README.md

 #### Create

-Some but all LLM providers implement image generation capabilities that can create new images from a prompt, or edit an existing image with a prompt.
+Some but not all LLM providers implement image generation capabilities that can create new images from a prompt, or edit an existing image with a prompt.
 The following example uses the OpenAI provider to create an image of a dog on a rocket to the moon.
 The image is then moved to